Brazilian ironclad Colombo: Design and description

 Colombo was built in Greenwich, England, by the company J. and G. Rennie, in 1865.
 On 4 July 1866, it was incorporated into the Imperial Brazilian Navy, undergoing an armament display on 7 July, when it received the badge number 13.
 It was named Colombo in honor of Genoese navigator Christopher Columbus.
 Colombo was designated as an ironclad corvette and belonged to the Cabral-class.

 The ship was iron plated, had a displacement of 1,069 tons, measured 48.76 m in length, 10.6 m in beam, 3.05 m in depth and 3.23 m in draft.
 Its machines consisted of two steam engines that developed 240 hp, according to the Brazilian navy, or 750 hp, according to naval writer Gardiner, which drove two shafts and propelled the ship to a maximum speed of 10.5 knots (19.44 km/h).
 Colombo had two chimneys, a rudder, a small mast for signals, a casemate and was armed with eight 70 and 68-pounder Withworth cannons.
 Its crew consisted of 125 enlisted men and officers.
 The navy considered it a ship with poor nautical qualities, and even dangerous.
-Added to this was the fact that the ship was built with a system of double casemates that left, amidships, an unprotected area over the boilers, vulnerable to diving shots.
+Added to this was that the ship was built with a system of double casemates that left, amidships, an unprotected area over the boilers, vulnerable to diving shots.
 Colombo arrived in Brazil on 25 June 1866.